Becket controversy: Build-up to exile

 In late January 1164, the king summoned his major barons as well as the bishops to Clarendon Palace for a council.
 Once it assembled, the king demanded that the bishops and Becket swear to uphold without reservations the customs of the church as they had been in the king's grandfather's reign.
 At first, Becket refused, but threats and other arguments eventually persuaded him to support the customs, and Becket then ordered the remaining bishops to assent also.
 The king then proposed to have a committee of barons and clerks compile these customs into a written document, which would be presented to the council.
 This was done, but in the middle of the recitation of the customs, Becket asked for a postponement in order for him to consult with others about the customs.
-However, he eventually accepted these customs, and the bishops also swore to uphold these, which subsequently became known as the Constitutions of Clarendon.
+He verbally assented to uphold the ancient customs, and the other bishops reluctantly did the same.
+The king demanded the bishops affix their personal seals to a written parchment of the Constitutions of Clarendon, which was then produced.
+Becket refused, stating that he promised to observe the customs but not give them this ultimate sanction.
+He said he needed to consult with the Pope before taking such a step.

 In August 1164, Becket attempted to go to France without permission, which was forbidden by the Constitutions.
 He was caught, and then tried on 6 October 1164 at a royal court on different charges of failing to adequately address a suit brought against him by nobleman John Marshal about lands that Becket had confiscated.
 Once at the council, Becket was found guilty of ignoring the court summons and under pressure from the bishops, accepted the sentence of confiscation of all non-landed property pending the pleasure of the king.
 However, the original dispute over John Marshal's lands was decided in the archbishop's favour.
 The king then brought further charges and asked for an accounting of Becket's spending while the archbishop had been chancellor.
 Another charge was that he was not fulfilling his oath to observe the Constitutions.
 Becket replied that he was not prepared to answer those charges and was eventually found guilty of both.
 The archbishop refused to accept the sentence, and fled Northampton and took sanctuary.